mscheltienne/mathieu.scheltienne.net/src/content/_index.md

 I enjoy contributing to open-source softwares and promoting science through the [scientific python organization](https://scientific-python.org/).
-In 2023, I joined the steering community of [MNE-Python](https://mne.tools), the largest M/EEG data analysis ecosystem in Python.
+In 2023, I joined the steering council of [MNE-Python](https://mne.tools), the largest M/EEG data analysis ecosystem in Python.